How to Apply for Financial Aid

 FAFSA Submitted?
 Here Are Your Next Steps

-- From the date you submitted your FAFSA with UMUC's school code, it typically takes three business days for UMUC to receive your application.
+- From the date you submitted your FAFSA with UMUC's school code, it typically takes three to five business days for UMUC to receive your application.
 If you've already been admitted, the Financial Aid Office will review your application immediately.
 If you haven't been admitted into a program, please contact an admissions representative to identify your next steps in that process.

 - After the initial review, UMUC will contact you if you are required to do anything else.
 UMUC will use guidance from the Department of Education to identify if you need to submit additional information in order to assess your application further.
 UMUC will contact you directly through email to notify you if additional information is needed.